 I was 19 years old and I had worked my butt off to gain a starting position, as the goalkeeper on a varsity team in my rookie year.
 I was on Cloud 9 and stayed there until the day of my injury.

 I remember it like it was yesterday.
 When it happened, I told my coach not to worry, I’d rest up and I’d be at practice on Monday.
 However, I never made it to practice — instead, for the months that followed I spent countless hours in rehab, endured multiple flare ups and began to experience a loss in muscle strength and an emotional roller coaster.
 My heart was broken: I knew I was facing a hiatus from the sport I loved.

 After many attempts to strengthen my knee without surgery – it came to a point where my knee would give out while simply running in a straight line.
-I knew surgery for ACL reconstruction would be the best route to take.
+We have tried researching on to replace my knee but I knew that the surgery for ACL reconstruction would be the best route to take.

-After 12 months of rehab, I was finally getting back into the swing of things when I tore my meniscus in the same knee.
+After 12 months, I was finally getting back into the swing of things when I tore my meniscus in the same knee.
 Back to the operating room I went; the rehab cycle started again.

 I was hopeful and determined.
 I was making strides, slowly but surely.
 As I worked hard to regain my physical strength I kept my mental game strong by attending all practices, games and cheering on my teammates.
 I wasn’t ready to let go, playing soccer was all I ever really knew.
 I started training again for my sport and noticed I was timid on challenges and hesitated on plays.